Photo by David McNew/Getty Images

 Happy bisexual visibility month to everyone who uses “bi” as one of their labels 💜 whether you’re loud and public with it, or whether it’s just something you quietly think about yourself: you’re welcome here.

-Bi Visibility Day takes place annually on September 23rd.
+Bi Visibility Day takes place on September 23rd each year.

 Alabaster explained that the day is “an opportunity to celebrate diverse bi identities, raise the voices of bi people, and call for positive change.”

 How can you get involved with Bi Visibility Day?
 Stonewall explains that everyone has a role to play when raising awareness of bi visibility.